 AASB 119 Employee Benefits requires the use of the yield on high quality corporate or government bonds as the discount rate in the measurement of the long service leave liability.
-The yield on long-term Commonwealth Government bonds has increased to 3.50% in 2021-22 from 1.25% in 2020-21.
+The yield on long-term Commonwealth Government bonds has increased to 4.00% in 2022-23 from 3.50% in 2021-22.

-As a result of the actuarial assessment performed by the Department of Treasury and Finance, the salary inflation rate of 2.5% for the 2021-22 financial year remained unchanged from the 2020-21 financial year for long service leave liability.
+As a result of the actuarial assessment performed by the Department of Treasury and Finance, the salary inflation rate of 3.50% for the 2022-23 financial year has increased from 2.50% in 2021-22 financial year for long service leave liability.

-The net financial effect of the changes to actuarial assumptions in the current financial year is a decrease in the long service leave liability of \$0.465 million and employee benefits expense of \$0.537 million.
-The impact on future periods is impracticable to estimate as the long service leave liability is calculated using a number of demographical and financial assumptions, including the long-term discount rate.
+The net financial effect of the changes to actuarial assumptions in the current financial year is a decrease in the long service leave liability of \$0.089 million and employee benefits expense of \$0.096 million.
+The impact on future periods is impracticable to estimate as the long service leave liability is calculated using a number of demographical and financial assumptions - including the long-term discount rate.